european-summer-of-code/esoc2025/README.md

 **Previous projects are listed below for reference.**

 **Please do not apply - these stipends no longer accept applications.**

-For open source projects:

-* you are, of course, invited to contribute to any open source project at any time!
-* other opportunities may be available with the respective open source project directly, e.g., mentoring.

 ## Applied projects